 1. Gød is already at work.

 Before the spiritual direction conversation begins, Gød has already been at work for years—even if you’ve never stepped inside a church, even if after 60 years Gød seems to have suddenly initiated radio silence.
-The goal of spiritual direction isn’t to jumpstart the work of Gød in your life—still less to direct it—but to better notice that work, already where you are, with the support of a companion.
+The goal of spiritual direction isn’t to jumpstart the work of Gød in your life—still less to direct it—but to better notice where Gød is present, already where you are, with the support of a companion.

 2. Gød is self-communicating.

 A magic 8-ball communicates with us when we shake it up and interpret what it says.
 A person communicates by initiating with us, by saying what they want to say.
 Similarly, Gød is personal.
 So Gød communicates compassionately with us, speaking into the place where we are, whether we’re listening or not.
 We might go even further and say that when Gød communicates, Gød communicates Gød’s very self to be present with us—the way someone might give their whole self to you by saying, “I love you.”

 3. Gød loves you well and deeply.

 Both adverbs are important here.
 It’s one thing to be loved deeply but in ways that don’t resonate with us, that aren’t life-giving for us.
 It’s one thing to be loved well but in a way that’s casual or measured.
 But to be loved by one well and deeply is to be specially cared for by one who knows you good, bad and upside down , who knows how you are best loved and acts on it in every way that is good and for you.

 What does spiritual direction look like?